Kuber2209/PUrge--Task-Manager-1/README.md

 1.  **Local Testing:** How to run the app on your computer for testing before deployment.
 2.  **Version Control with Git:** How to track changes to your code locally and push them to GitHub.
 3.  **Public Deployment:** How to make your app live on the internet using services like Vercel or Firebase.
+4.  **Staging and Production Workflow:** How to test new features safely before updating your live application.

 ---